 If you can, try not to use your credit card or payment schemes like Afterpay.
-The last thing you want is to start the new year with financial 'debt lag'.
+The last thing you want is to end up with financial 'debt lag'.

 Tip 4: Compare products and prices

 Just because something is on sale doesn't mean it's the best deal.

 If you're in a store rather than shopping online from home, use your smartphone to check prices from other retailers while you're in the shop to make sure you're actually bagging a bargain.

 Tip 5: Consider an alternative brand or model

 With some products, you pay a premium for the brand name, but a lesser-known brand might perform just as well.

 Consider whether you need the latest model.
 Last year's model may have most or all of the same features, at a greatly reduced price.
 Here's how to grab a bargain TV in the sales.